martijndwars/spoofax-gradle-plugin/README.md

 * `cleanLanguage`: Clean the Spoofax language.
 This task is a dependency of `clean`.
 * `compileLanguage`: Compile the Spoofax language.
 This task is a dependency of `assemble`.
 * `archiveLanguage`: Archive the Spoofax language.
 This task depends on `compileLanguage` and is a dependency of `assemble`.
 * `checkLanguage`: Check the Spoofax language.
 This task depends on `archiveLanguage` and is a dependency of `check`.
+The property `languageUnderTest` defines the language to be tested.
+If this property is not specified, the current language is tested.

 If `:projectA` has a [project lib dependency](https://docs.gradle.org/current/userguide/multi_project_builds.html#sec:project_jar_dependencies) on `:projectB` in the `sourceLanguage` configuration, then `:projectA:compileLanguage` depends on `:projectB:archiveLanguage`.
 This ensures that all project dependencies are built before the depending project is built.